mozilla-services/autograph/tools/makecsr/README.md

 ### Putting it all together, practical GCP example
 1. Have your keys created in GCP KMS and be sure that your user account has the `cloudkms.signerVerifier` role attached.

-2. A read only libkmsp11-config.yaml file like this
+2. Create a read only libkmsp11-config.yaml file like this
 ```
 tokens:
   - key_ring: projects/my-project/locations/global/keyRings/my-key-ring